Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in late March into April.

 All candidates must be at least 16 years old on the day of the assessment.

-That depends on you, and on how many other people apply.
-There will be some tests and an interview before we accept you onto the course to make sure that we think you can pass, and to prioritise applicants.
-We will give preference to candidates from Wotton, Kingswood, Hillesley and Tresham Council districts.
+That depends on you, your aptitude and on how many other people apply.
+Typically we prioritise on a first-come-first-served basis.
+And we also give preference to candidates from Wotton, Kingswood, Hillesley and Tresham Council districts.

 Yes.
 For obvious reasons, you do need to be fairly confident in the water and able to swim at least 200 metres.
 In the tests, you will be swimming in a T-shirt.